Ultra-NX/Ultra-Tuner/README.md

 * The very first overclocking configurator on a switch, all analogs were made on the basis of Tuner
 * Since its first appearance, fully supports Erista
 * Convenient and clear structure and wide functionality
-* Extended voltages limits in comparison with analogs
 * Display all important settings on a couple of pages - in the Current menu
-* A lot of built-in overclocking presets, with which you will not have to manually go through dozens of timings and voltages.
+* A lot of built-in overclocking presets, with which you will not have to manually go through dozens of timings and voltages
 * Unique backup system of overclocking presets, your backups will be up to date even after Suite/Switchcraft updates!
-* Choice of micro overlay [Ultra Status Monitor](https://github.com/Ultra-NX/Ultra-Status-Monitor) presets, where there are both classic options (Masagrator, Meha) and a lot of unique ones.
+* Choice of micro overlay [Status Monitor Ultra](https://github.com/Ultra-NX/Ultra-Status-Monitor) presets, where there are both classic options (Masagrator, Meha) and a lot of unique ones.
 * A lot of additional settings like:
    * Updating via the built-in Updater
    * Downloading some useful Homebrews
    * Installing mods for Zelda: TotK
-   * Choosing between two cooler settings
+   * Detailed configuration of the cooling system
    * Ability to enable 4x threaded hbl menu
    * Disabling background services that affect consumption in sleep mode
    * Customize bitrate and framerate of background game recording (Select duration in seconds)

 ## Ultra-NX
 Ultra Tuner is made for the best CFW for the Nintendo Switch, [Ultra-NX](https://github.com/Ultra-NX/Ultra).
-Be sure to give it a try if you enjoyed Tuner.
+Be sure to give it a try if you enjoyed Tuner

 ## Credits